 The Intel® Thunderbolt protocol has opened new possibilities in low-latency audio performance.
-For example, with the PreSonus Quantum-series interfaces and their optimized Thunderbolt 2 drivers for both macOS® and Windows®, you can monitor from within your DAW and through your favorite plug-ins, with less than 1 ms* of roundtrip latency.
-(Measurement taken at 192 kHz, 64 sample buffer in Studio One 3.5 on a Macbook Pro 2016, 2.7 GHz Intel Core i7 running 10.12.5.)
+For example, with the PreSonus Quantum-series interfaces and their optimized Thunderbolt 2 drivers for both macOS® and Windows®, you can monitor from within your DAW and through your favorite plug-ins, with less than 1 ms* of roundtrip latency (measurement taken at 192 kHz, 64-sample buffer in Studio One 3.5 on a MacBook Pro 2016, 2.7 GHz Intel Core i7 running macOS 10.12.5).

 Thunderbolt audio devices utilize bus master Direct Memory Access (DMA) to transfer audio data directly to and from the main memory without using CPU processing and the overhead that would come with it.
 The DMA engine implemented in the hardware transfers digital audio data directly between the ADC/DAC and the computer memory one sample at a time.
 This is what PreSonus designed into the Quantum-series interfaces.